What is HIV/AIDS?

 The only way to know whether you are infected is to be tested for HIV.
 You cannot rely on symptoms alone because many people who are infected with HIV do not have symptoms for many years.
 Someone can look and feel healthy but can still be infected.
 In fact, one quarter of the HIV-infected persons in the United States do not know that they are infected.

 Once HIV enters the body, the body starts to produce antibodies—substances the immune system creates after infection.
 Most HIV tests look for these antibodies rather than the virus itself.
-There are many different kinds of HIV tests, including rapid tests and home test kits.
 All HIV tests approved by the US government are very good at finding HIV.

 FREE and confidential HIV testing and counseling are available in York County at the following locations: